 In 2021, we launched the TAZO Tree Corps, an initiative that will use tree planting and maintenance to help combat climate change and create new paid, locally hired jobs in economically disadvantaged neighborhoods and communities of color across the United States.

 The TAZO Tree Corps aims to transform lives by training and employing people from BIPOC communities to plant and care for trees in the neighborhoods that need them the most.
-Targeting five cities, the program launched in 2021 in Minneapolis, the San Francisco Bay area and Detroit.
-In 2022, the Tree Corps will expand employment opportunities to Richmond, Va., and The Bronx, N.Y.
+Targeting five cities, the program launched in 2021 in Minneapolis, San Jose, Calif., and Detroit.
+In 2022, the Tree Corps expanded employment opportunities to Richmond, Va., and Pittsburgh.
+The partnership also will sponsor a green jobs fair at Bronx Community College to connect young people to employers in urban forestry and other green fields.

 “The climate crisis is no longer a future problem — it’s here now, and BIPOC communities are disproportionately at risk,” says Laraine Miller, president of ekaterra Americas, which owns TAZO.
 “As a brand rooted in challenging the status quo, we believe we have a role to play in fighting for a sustainable and equitable future, which is why TAZO is announcing the first steps of a long-term purpose ambition to fight for climate justice.
 Climate change is not only an environmental issue, but also a human rights issue, so we’re getting started by focusing on the racial injustices that must be addressed to make meaningful progress within the climate crisis.”